 Mahou Sensei Negima! plays this for humor, with Yue reducing Kotaro to a shivering heap with a series of these types of questions. ("What is love?"
 "What is the meaning of your existance?", etc.)

-Negi himself was recently asked an earth-shattering one that he can't bring himself to openly answer: "Which girl do you like the most?"
+Negi himself was eventually hit with an earth-shattering one that he can't bring himself to openly answer: "Which girl do you like the most?"

 An even better example comes later in the series, when Nia is taken over by her Anti-Spiral programming, and insists she no longer has any emotional ties to her past life.
 Simon responds to this by asking why she's still wearing her engagement ring.

 In Naruto, after the revelation that Danzo might have manipulated Mifune into making him head of the alliance, Gaara notes that if people cannot trust each other, there is no future for the world.
-While the Tsuchikage mocks his ideals, Gaara asks the other Kages "When did all of you throw yourselves away?" and in so doing, causes the Tsuchikage to remember "how (he) was before (he) became a stubborn old man" and veto a potential plan to eliminate the eight- and nine-tailed beast hosts.
+While the Tsuchikage mocks his ideals, Gaara asks the other Kages "When did you all forsake yourselves?" and in so doing, causes the Tsuchikage to remember "how (he) was before (he) became a stubborn old man" and veto a potential plan to eliminate the eight- and nine-tailed beast hosts.